NautiluX/gen-role/README.md

 # gen-role kubectl

-A `kubectl` plugin to generate roles and clusterroles based on kubectl interactions
+A `kubectl` plugin to generate roles and ClusterRoles based on kubectl interactions

 Say you want to run a script inside your cluster with a ServiceAccount, and want to know which RBAC is necessary for it.
 The script should do the following